The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 And Jacob Applebaum was one of the pillars of WikiLeaks.

-He was one of the developers of Thor, the privacy software that allowed WikiLeaks to move information securely, and one of the most brilliant people I have ever, ever, ever met.
+He was one of the developers of Thor, the privacy software that allowed WikiLeaks to move information securely.

 I did a piece on Jack Dorsey and Twitter on 60 Minutes.

-I believed that he created Twitter.
+I believe that he created Twitter.

 I mean, it's outrageous where we are now.